 Not all customers are created equal and organisations must decide how they will segment their customer base and what they will offer to each segment.

 The whole organization must be configured to deliver the intended strategy.
 This is not just about putting good customer service at the ‘moments of truth’ where there are interactions (although this is important) but ensuring that the rest of the organization delivers on the promise.

 The organization needs to be specifically designed in such a way that:

 Power is placed in the organization to ensure customer needs and the customer’s voice is front and center.
 This is not the sole preserve of the traditional ‘customer’ functions of Marketing and Sales, but anywhere that interacts with or gains feedback from customers.

+Simon Davies has been with OTM since 2008 and has a background in commercial and general management, specializing in bringing about radical change and performance improvement across many diverse functional areas.
 ON THE MARK’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
 OTM has been in business for 24 years and is a global leader in organization design consulting.